bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 media_order: 'Screenshot 2021-08-05 at 3.14.46 PM.png,Screenshot 2021-08-05 at 5.49.46 PM.png,Screenshot 2021-08-05 at 5.55.41 PM.png'
 ---

+Microsite provides an option to have aggregated marketplace to existing manufacturers on instocka platform.
+Theres are two ways to achieve this-

+1. By using platform url/(creating microsite using subdomain on instocka platform)
+2. By using embed code containing  product sku

+**By using platform url/subdomain of the instocka platform:** By using microsite functionality manufacturers can show their products on a subdomain of main platform (like mysite.instocka.com) .
+Standard  product list page, product details page, search functionality  and cart modal identical to main instocka is provided.
+Option to edit the layout of the microsite is also given through coot-cms.
+Here one can manage the look and theme of the website.
+Other benefits of using microsite is here you can create their own pages, change color theme and configure branding etc. And you don't need to change your website.
+Search option, add to cart and checkout are provided in microsite itself.

+**By using embed code containing  product sku:** Other option is using embed code one can use their own existing website and integrate their instocka products to the details page of manufacturers existing product details page.
+The embed code is same and we just needs to change the sku in embed code and inject it in the detials page.
+This process can be automated easily by developers.
+How to use embed code is explained below in detail.

 Once the masterAPI plugin is enabled, menu is created and manufacturer backend login permission is given by shop owner a manufacturer can take following steps to manage the microsite-

 **Login to sellacious backend:** manufacturer can login in sellacious backend (https://instocka.com/sellacious) and get the limited access to manage certain things based on permission.
 Managing microsite is one of them.